 On March 23, 2010, President Obama signed the Patient Protection and Affordable Care Act (ACA) into law.
-Under the ACA, health insurance plans must cover preventive services such as contraceptive methods and counseling for all women, without a copay or other cost sharing.
+As of March, 2017, under the ACA, health insurance plans must cover preventive services such as contraceptive methods and counseling for all women, without a copay or other cost sharing.
 Specifically, plans must cover at least one method in each of the 18 categories of contraceptive methods approved by the US Food and Drug Administration (as prescribed by a healthcare professional), as well as the medical services required to obtain them.
 Coverage must include:

 - Barrier methods,like diaphragms and sponges